Skip to content

 Guidance

-• You SHOULD use common query parameters for pagination, namely: cursor, offset, limit.
+• SHOULD use common query parameters: cursor, offset, limit.

-• You SHOULD provide pagination information using standard Link headers according to RFC 8288 instead of embedding links in the response body.
+• SHOULD provide pagination links using Link headers per RFC 8288.
+The presence of rel="next" means more results follow; its absence means end of results.
+Do NOT embed pagination links in the response body.

 http